Hairdresser Burnt Scalp Injury Bleach / Hair Dye – How Much Compensation Can I Claim?

 Losing your hair will be very traumatic, and you could lose your self-confidence along with it.
-Psychological damages include depression, Post Traumatic Stress Disorder, anxiety and vulnerability.
+As a result, you could experience a psychological injury, such as depression, Post Traumatic Stress Disorder, anxiety and vulnerability.

-We will bill you for the legal fees after the courts have awarded you with your claim.
-If you don’t win your compensation, you won’t be liable to pay any legal fees to your solicitor for pursuing your claim.
+If your claim is successful, you’ll pay a success fee from your compensation.
+This is legally capped.
+If you don’t win your compensation, you won’t pay a success fee to your solicitor for pursuing your claim.
 If you don’t win, you don’t pay.
 It’s that simple.

 We are experienced, professional solicitors with our clients’ well-being in mind.
 Although cases such as suffering a burnt scalp injury shouldn’t happen, they do happen.
 If you have suffered from a burnt scalp injury, Legal Expert will be here for you and support you throughout your claim.

 Our no win, no fee policy makes the compensation claim process so much simpler for you as our client.
 Our policy allows you the freedom to claim the compensation you are entitled to without having the stress and worry of the financial burdens that come with legal cases.
 Even our initial consultations are free of charge, where one of our expert solicitors will be able to give you valuable advice as to what you can expect from the court process.

 Our independent medical examinations are included in our no win, no fee policy.
 A medical examination is essential for making a compensation claim for a burnt scalp injury, and it will greatly help your case.